raspy135/Qun-synthesizer/README.md

 Use TRS cable to connect Master's MIDI out to Slave's MIDI IN.
 This will not make any ground connection, it will prevent ground loop noise.

 Turn on MIDI Forwarding in System menu.
 All received MIDI signal will be forwarded to Slave device.
 This is more reliable than DAW setup since it's not relying on DAW's MIDI routing, but you will lose MIDI out function to DAW.
-(Still you may be able to use Slave's MIDI out though)
+(You may still be able to use Slave's MIDI out though)

 Also the MIDI forwarding is done by software so it will have a bit of latency to slave device.